ShuklaGroup/TLMutation/README.md

 ```

-Now that we have a model, we will train the model of the source protein (CXCR4) with the experimental DMS dataset.
+Now that we have a model, we will incorporate the experimental DMS dataset into the model of the source protein (CXCR4).

 The following script is a part of ``transfer_mut.py``.
 ```